Spiderwoman Theater: Founders

-Spiderwoman Theater was founded by sisters Muriel, Gloria Miguel and Lisa Mayo (born Elizabeth Miguel).
-They are of Kuna and Rappahannock ancestry and were born and grew up in Brooklyn, New York.
-The sisters' mother and maternal grandmother also grew up in Brooklyn, but their father, a Kuna Indian, was a born in the San Blas Islands near Panama.
+Spiderwoman Theater was founded by sisters Muriel Miguel, Gloria Miguel and Lisa Mayo (born Elizabeth Miguel).
+They are of Guna and Rappahannock ancestry and were born and grew up in Brooklyn, New York.
+The sisters' mother and maternal grandmother also grew up in Brooklyn, but their father, a Guna Indian, was born in the San Blas Islands near Panama.
 According to Muriel, their father struggled to provide for his family via conventional means, and so the family would perform dances and snake oil shows for money.
 The three sisters were embarrassed by these performances and decided they would rather associate with more professional types of theater as opposed to being "spectacles of cliché."

 Muriel Miguel is a founder of the Native American Theatre Ensemble at La MaMa.
 She is a choreographer, play writer, actor, educator, and Two-spirit woman.
 She gathered a diverse group of women including both of her sisters Gloria Miguel and Lisa Mayo, thus creating the Spiderwoman theater.
 She also taught theater at Bard College.
 In addition to Spiderwoman Theater, she was a founding member of Joseph Chaikin's Open Theater.

 Gloria Miguel studied drama at Oberlin College.
 She has worked extensively in television and theater with the Spiderwoman, she has toured throughout New Zealand, Australia and Europe.
 She was a drama consultant for the Minnesota Native American AIDS, she was also a drama teacher at the YMCA eastern district in Brooklyn. she is also the mother of Monique Mojica, another playwright and actress.

-Lisa Mayo (1924-2013) was trained as a mezzo-soprano at the New York School of Music.
+Lisa Mayo (1924–2013) was trained as a mezzo-soprano at the New York School of Music.
 Mayo also studied dance and musical comedy.
 She has written and performed in more than 20 plays that were produced by The Spiderwoman Theater, and toured New Zealand, Europe, Australia, China, United States and throughout Canada.
 She has created two one-woman shows The Pause That Refreshes and My Sister Ate Dirt.
 Mayo contributed to the Minnesota Native American AIDS by teaching theater crafts to young people.
-She served on the Board of Directors of The American Indian Community House from 1998 to 2007.
+She served on the board of directors of The American Indian Community House from 1998 to 2007.